What Counties are currently live on MDEC?

 How does the private processor receive the service document?
 Will it be in a paper format?

-Private processors will continue to receive paper documentation as they do today.
+Private process servers are only needed for documents that are required to be served in paper.
+Private process servers will continue to receive paper documentation from the filer as they do today.

 Is the Judiciary interfacing with the various sheriffs’ offices?

 Several local courts currently exchange information with sheriffs’ offices.
-The Judiciary plans to keep those exchanges active from day one, as well as develop capabilities that will allow other sheriffs’ offices to retrieve data from the Judiciary as those offices build the capability to capture and manage that data.
+The Judiciary plans to keep those exchanges active, as well as develop capabilities that will allow other sheriffs’ offices to retrieve data from the Judiciary as those offices build the capability to capture and manage that data.